 The Public Works Department offers a water education program centered on watersheds and the water treatment process from Mt.
 Baker to Bellingham Bay.
 The curriculum is designed for 5th grade students.
 Bellingham Water School focuses on: Lake Whatcom and its watershed, stormwater pollution and prevention, water treatment and distribution, and wastewater collection and treatment.

 Part I - Classroom Visit (1 hour)

 Prior to the field trip, students view the video "Go with the Flow" to introduce them to Bellingham's water system, previewing what they will experience on their field trip.
 They also complete a Lake Whatcom mapping activity and determine into which watershed their neighborhood and school belong.

-Part III - Field trip Experience (4 Hours)
+Part III - Field Trip Experience (4 Hours)

-Part IV - Classroom Presentation Preparation
+Part IV - Classroom Pollution Investigations and Sharing Learning

 Part V - Post Trip Classroom Visit (1 hour)

 A City educator comes to the classroom one final time to review the three water systems in Bellingham; drinking water, wastewater, and stormwater.
 The classroom will participate in a scientific investigation around stormwater runoff focusing on the scientific procedures of an investigation.
 The unit will conclude with students receiving a shower timer to help them achieve their water conservation goals.